JWST Background-Limited Observations

 How to apply the Background Limited special requirement in APT

-The Background Limited special requirement has a variable: the maximum permitted background for the RA, Dec, and wavelength of an observation.
-The default value is <10% above the minimum background for that RA, Dec, and wavelength.
+The Background Limited special requirement has a variable: the maximum permitted background level (percentile above minimum) for the RA, Dec, and wavelength of an observation.
+The default value is a level below the 10th percentile above the minimum background for that RA, Dec, and wavelength.
 Higher values may be chosen to increase schedulability when there are competing constraints.
+Refer to the Background Limited special requirement description in the APT Special Requirements article for details.

 The Background Limited special requirement affects schedulability